-Well, the hardware on the doors had been a booger ever since I owned it, so I whipped out my Dremel and ground them down to fit.
+Well, the hardware on the doors have been a booger ever since I owned it.
+So, I whipped out my Dremel and ground them down to fit.
 Wouldn’t you know I fix it when I’m not going to keep it.
 That’s how it always works, right?

-I distressed and then added the topcoat to the cabinet to give it extra protection, and we’re done!
+I distress and then add the topcoat to the cabinet to give it extra protection.

-I love the classic lines of this piece and if it had been in better shape, would have been pretty refinished to all wood.
+I love the classic lines of this piece.
+However, if it was in better shape, would have been pretty refinished to all wood.
 Check out that top…

 I choose to replace the missing pulls with two glass knobs since I like to keep original pulls with a piece as much as possible.
 I think the contrast adds character.

-Well, I said I wasn’t keeping this gem, so if you’re interested in making this vintage sideboard your own, you can find it in my shop.
-(SOLD!)
+Well, I said I wasn’t keeping this gem, so if you’re interested in making this vintage sideboard your own, you can find it in my online shop.

-Sometimes furniture gets worn and dated and a little bit of DIY attitude can go a long way.
+Sometimes furniture is worn and dated, and a little bit of DIY attitude goes a long way.
 Do pin and share to inspire others! ♥

-Next week, I’ll be sharing with you how to take these flea market finds and turn them into farmhouse decor.
-Stay tuned!
+Up next, I’ll be sharing with you how to take these flea market finds and turn them into farmhouse decor.
+Head here to see!